 FDIC insures bank and savings association deposits, which exposes FDIC to various risks.
-FDIC has estimated total insured deposits of \$7,736.9 billion as of September 30, 2019, and \$7,376.6 billion as of September 30, 2018, for the DIF.
+FDIC has estimated total insured deposits of \$8,926.6 billion as of September 30, 2020, and \$7,736.9 billion as of September 30, 2019, for the DIF.
+The increase in insured deposits is primarily a result of actions taken by monetary and fiscal authorities, and individuals, businesses, and financial market participants in response to the COVID-19 pandemic.

-The government has guarantee contingencies that are reasonably possible in the amount of \$165.6 billion as of September 30, 2019, and \$185.4 billion as of September 30, 2018.
+The government has guarantee contingencies that are reasonably possible in the amount of \$185.6 billion as of September 30, 2020, and \$165.6 billion as of September 30, 2019.

-PBGC reported \$165.5 billion and \$184.8 billion as of September 30, 2019, and 2018, respectively, for the estimated aggregate unfunded vested benefits exposure to the PBGC for private-sector single-employer and multi-employer defined benefit pension plans that are classified as a reasonably possible exposure to loss.
-The decrease comprised primarily from the single-employer program contingencies is primarily due to the increase in the interest factors used for valuing liabilities and the decline in the number of companies with lower than investment grade bond rating and/or credit scores.
+PBGC reported \$185.5 billion and \$165.5 billion as of September 30, 2020, and 2019, respectively, for the estimated aggregate unfunded vested benefits exposure to the PBGC for private-sector single-employer and multi-employer defined benefit pension plans that are classified as a reasonably possible exposure to loss.
+As of September 30, 2020, PBGC's estimate of its single-employer reasonably possible exposure increased to \$176.2 billion.
+The single-employer program contingencies increase of \$21.5 billion is largely due to the decrease in the interest factors used for estimating exposure and the increase in the number of companies with lower than investment grade bond ratings and/or credit scores.
+PBGC's estimate of its multiemployer reasonably possible exposure decreased to \$9.3 billion in FY 2020.
+The \$1.5 billion decrease in the multi-employer program contingency exposure is primarily due to the net effect of removing three larger plans that are no longer classified as reasonably possible.

-FDIC reported \$0.1 billion and \$0.3 billion as of September 30, 2019, and 2018, respectively, for identified additional risk in the financial services industry that could result in additional loss to the DIF should potentially vulnerable insured institutions ultimately fail.
+FDIC reported \$0.1 billion as of September 30, 2020, and 2019 for additional risk identified in the financial services industry that could result in additional loss to the DIF should potentially vulnerable insured institutions ultimately fail.
 Actual losses, if any, will largely depend on future economic and market conditions.

-Entities Accounted for under FASAB
+Entities Reporting under FASAB

 The total amount of coverage provided by an insurer as of the end of the reporting period is referred to as insurance inforce.
 Insurance in-force represents the total amount of unexpired insurance arrangements for the corresponding program as of a given date.
 Insurance in-force is presented to provide the reader with a better understanding of the unexpired insurance arrangements that are not considered a liability.
 It is extremely unlikely that losses equal to the maximum risk exposure would be incurred.
-The table below shows the estimate of insurance in-force as of September 30, 2019 for consolidation entities with significant insurance programs that apply FASAB standards in accordance with SFFAS No. 51, Insurance Programs.
+The table below shows the estimate of insurance in-force for consolidation entities with significant insurance programs that apply FASAB standards in accordance with SFFAS No. 51, Insurance Programs.